bajamircea/bajamircea.github.io/_posts/2017-06-09-unordered-hash.markdown

 The first thing to remember is that the default container should be `std::vector`.
-If data is available upfront, for a simple sorted vector the cost of each lookup is `O(log(n))`.The unordered containers were designed for special cases where:
+If data is available upfront, for a simple sorted vector the cost of each lookup is `O(log(n))`, but locality of data means that the constant is small.

-- the data is not all available upfront
-- the lookup is usually `O(1)`, but because of the memory jumps to reach the nodes the constant is not small.
-- the lookup could degrade to `O(N)`.
+The unordered containers were designed for special cases.
+For example where the data is not all available upfront.
+The lookup is usually `O(1)`, but because of the memory jumps to reach the nodes the constant is not small, and the lookup could degrade to `O(N)`.
 If data is not available upfront then one could use the [boost functions][boost-hash] to combine hashes, assuming it's not for scenarios where an attacker can exploit it for DOS attacks.

 An alternative is to use a key for which a hash is already defined (e.g. built-in type or `std::string`).
 My guess is that most of the users of